teradici/deploy/dev/domain-controller/README.md

  ## What is Cloud Access Manager?
  Teradici Cloud Access Manager (CAM) is a one click deployment solution that provides a level of brokering on top of existing CAS deployments.
 CAM will enable you to assign and revoke virtual machines to users as well as create and destroy virtual workstations.
 The CAM solution consists of the following components:
  * Deployment Cloud Server
- * Domain Controller
+ * Domain Controller (This will contain an active directory)
  * Connection Broker
  * Security Gateway
  * Publicly available binaries
- * Licensing information
- * An Active Directory
  * One or more virtual workstations
  * ARM Templates
- * External data stores
+ * External data stores (CAM provides a data storage account for all virtual hardrives)
+ * Keyvault

 The following image gives an outline of the CAM POC Architecture: